 The day ended quite early as all of us were pretty tired.
 The plan for the next day was to go back to Srinagar and stay there for a week.

 We were all carrying our laptops along and will work from our hotel in Srinagar till Friday.
 Pahalgam was the destination for the next weekend.
 Please click on the link above to continue reading the next part of the travelogue.

 Sonamarg to Thajiwas Glacier – Conclusion

 I hope the pictures and information above on trekking from Sonamarg to Thajiwas Glacier were of help.
-If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.